arcadefx/gitplay/readme.md

- git push origin play-001  (create a new branch part 2, switch to it -- only once) vim test.py git add test.py  (add a file) git commit -m "added test.py"   (commit the file) git branch   (see branch) git push origin  (push changes of current branch to repo)
+ git push origin play-001  (create a new branch part 2, switch to it -- only once) vim test.py git add test.py  (add a file) git commit -am "added test.py"   (commit the file, note -am option) git branch   (see branch) git push origin  (push changes of current branch to repo)